timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 Well on the plus side the diagnostics are muuuuch better in OpenGApps so that's saved me fucking around trying to patch MindTheGaps' installer.

-### To be continued...

-And that is as far as I've got for now... to be continued with much googling and experimenting.

-## Todo once I have an OS I'm happy with
+## Todo once I have an Android OS I'm happy with

 * firmware update: <https://wiki.lineageos.org/devices/lemonadep/fw_update>
 * Restore google things with google backup (app installs, wallpaper, some settings, contacts)